Laura and John J. Pomerantz Professor Emeritus of Marketing

 Office Fax: (215) 898-2534

-Stephen J. Hoch is the Laura and John J. Pomerantz Professor in Marketing.
+Stephen J. Hoch is the Laura and John J. Pomerantz Professor Emeritus of Marketing.
 Professor Hoch is internationally known for research on retail merchandising, assortment, pricing, and promotion strategy.
 He consults extensively with leading consumer goods manufacturers and retailers around the world, assisting them in focusing retail strategies and improving pricing and merchandising tactics via point-of-sale data.

 Most recently, Professor Hoch's research offered retailers new insights into a valuable sub-species of shopper, the "cherry picker," a shopper who visits more than one store looking for the best price per unit.
 The study provided new details about the specific behavior and demographic characteristics of such shoppers, information that will help managers better formulate their approach to attracting discriminating shoppers.